 The PLIM performs the function of a layer 2 Ethernet switch as well as the Learning Bridge function based on the MAC address filtering and forwarding algorithm.

 The PLIM provides 16 LAN ports per card.
-Each port is 10/100 Base T, auto sensing, full duplex.
+Each port is 10/100 Base-T, auto sensing, full duplex and capable of delivering PoE to any 802.3af compliant device.